 This site is about CONCACAF soccer with an American view.
 Concentration on the tournaments like the Gold Cup, World Cup qualification, U-20, U-18 and Olympic qualifications.
-Also a look at the Central American Cup, Caribbean Cup and which nations have advanced or grew in their soccer ability.
+Also a look at the New Nations League and Champions League and a little MLS as it competes in international tournaments.

 Sunday, May 1, 2011